 One Day Introduction To Canyoneering: Some knowledge of the sport of canyoneering and what you will be doing is important.
 You can look through our web site to see what canyoneering entails.
 Also come with an open mind and a willingness to learn.

-Advanced Canyoneering Course: This course builds on the skills taught in the Technical Canyoneering Course.
-You will need to be confident with rappelling and ascending and should have already taken either the Technical Course or the Canyoneering Boot Camp Course and be confident in the skills taught in these courses.
+Advanced Canyoneering Course: This course builds on the skills taught in the Basic Technical Canyoneering Course.
+You will need to be confident with rappelling and ascending and should have already taken either the Basic Technical Course and be confident in the skills taught in these courses.
+Prerequisites can be read through here: Course Prerequisites

 Yes.
 You will get a copy to read and sign in advance and a copy of our Emergency Contact Form.
 (Both in PDF Format).
 It includes Acknowledgment of Risk, Representation of Physical Condition, and Medical Consent.
 For participants under the age of 18 these forms must be signed by the participant and a parent or legal guardian.